mhamrick/lampstack/README.md

 # lampstack
 A podman LAMP stack that runs as the local user.

+## Ports
+To run as the local user, the ports have to be above 1024.

+The ports.conf file sets apache to run on port 8000 for the websesrver container.
+For phymyadmin, the   -e APACHE_PORT=8080  flag is used to set the ports.

 Run the intialsetup.sh script to create the subdirectories.